Dobiasd/enterprython/why_you_want_formal_dependency_injection_in_python_too.md

 In this case, it's just not some normal runtime value but the class itself is mutated.

+Having a globally accessible [service locator](https://en.wikipedia.org/wiki/Service_locator_pattern), actively called from within our `DomainLogic` constructor to get the required `Connection` instance, would also not solve the problem.
+The dependencies would still depend on mutatable global state, and be hidden instead of being visible on our classes' APIs.

-So the sane approach is to make the dependency explicit by letting the constructor of `DomainLogic` take the data-access object to use as a parameter instead of monkeying around with the class itself:
+So the sane approach is to use [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) to make the dependency explicit by letting the constructor of `DomainLogic` take the data-access object to use as a parameter instead of monkeying around with the class itself: